eernstg/dep-configured-imports/DEP-configured-imports.md

 ### User configurations

-User configurations can be implemented by setting variables with `-Dfoo.bar=baz` on the command line and testing using `foo.bar == "baz"` in the import expressions.
+User configurations can be implemented by setting variables with `-Dfoo.bar=baz` on the command line and tested using `foo.bar == "baz"` in the import expressions.

 ### Programmatic configuration

 A library can use [`const String.fromEnvironment`][env] to check configuration choices at runtime.
 The same environment values used in imports can also be used in code.
-This allows, e.g., switching from import based configuration to programmatic configuration if it is considered simpler, or simple configuration could be done programmatically while developing, and then later switch to import based configuration to avoid importing unused libraries.
+This allows implementations to introduce configuration dependencies into (otherwise) configuration independent code, which may be hard to avoid in some cases.

 [env]: https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart:core.String#id_String-fromEnvironment

 ### Analysis Tools

-An analysis tool, like the Dart Analyzer, will be able to exploit the simplicity of the static shapes of configurable imports: They simply add a few top-level functions to the name space, no matter which configurably imported libraries are chosen.
+An analysis tool, like the Dart Analyzer, will be able to exploit the simplicity of the static shapes of configurable imports: They simply add a few top-level entities to the name space, and they are the same with the same types no matter which configurably imported libraries are chosen.
 When inspecting potential implementations of a given function it may be necessary to inspect multiple declarations, e.g., one per configuration, but that would not be more complex than the case where a method is invoked and dispatch enables multiple method implementations to be the code that actually runs.

-It may be useful for a tool to allow users to specify one or some possible configurations and omit others, and then only show the possible implementations of configurably imported functions that match this constraint.
+It may be useful for a tool to allow users to specify one or some configurations "of interest" and omit others, and then only show the possible implementations of configurably imported functions that match this constraint.